Ash: Stories of Living and Dying

 Edited by Charlotte Day, Brian Martin and Melissa Ratliff

-‘Ash Stories of Living and Dying’, Tree Stories Reader, Monash University Museum of Art publications, reader to accompany large survey exhibition Tree Stories at MUMA
+‘Ash: Stories of Living and Dying’, Tree Stories Reader, Monash University Museum of Art publications, reader to accompany large survey exhibition Tree Stories at MUMA

 Tree Story brings together creative practices from around the world to create a ‘forest’ of ideas relating to critical environmental and sustainability issues.
 At its foundation—or roots—are Indigenous ways of knowing and a recognition of trees as our ancestors and family.
 Produced to accompany a major international group exhibition and podcast, the reader connects tree stories across time and place.